-Revision 16-1; Effective March 1, 2016
+Revision 18-2; Effective September 3, 2018

-Lift chairs may be authorized as adaptive aids as part of the Home and Community Based Services (HCBS) STAR+PLUS Waiver (SPW) service array.
+Lift chairs may be authorized as adaptive aids as part of the STAR+PLUS Home and Community Based Services (HCBS) program service array.
 Use the following procedures if attempting to purchase the lift chair using Medicare funding.

-Once the managed care organization (MCO) determines a lift chair may be needed or is requested by the member, the MCO assesses the individual to determine if the individual meets all of the following criteria required for Medicare to pay for the lift mechanism:
+Once the managed care organization (MCO) determines a lift chair may be needed or is requested by the member, the MCO assesses the member to determine if the member meets all of the following criteria required for Medicare to pay for the lift mechanism:

-The individual must have severe arthritis of the hip or knee or have a severe neuromuscular disease.
+The member must have severe arthritis of the hip or knee or have a severe neuromuscular disease.

-The seat lift mechanism must be a part of the physician's course of treatment and be prescribed to effect improvement, or arrest or retard deterioration in the individual's condition.
+The seat lift mechanism must be a part of the physician's course of treatment and be prescribed to effect improvement, or arrest or retard deterioration in the member's condition.

-The individual must be completely incapable of standing up from any chair in his/her home.
-Once standing, the individual must have the ability to ambulate with or without assistance.
+The member must be completely incapable of standing up from any chair in her or his home.
+Once standing, the member must have the ability to ambulate with or without assistance.

-Individual Does Not Meet All Criteria
+Member Does Not Meet All Criteria

-If the individual does not meet all of the Medicare criteria, the MCO completes Form H1700-A, Rationale for HCBS STAR+PLUS Waiver Items/Services.
+If the member does not meet all of the Medicare criteria, the MCO completes Form H1700-A, Rationale for STAR+PLUS HCBS Program Items/Services.
 The MCO should state the following on Form H1700-A, Section 4, "Lift Chair: Plus Mechanism."
 Along with Form H1700-A, the MCO must obtain a:

-prescription or statement signed by the physician certifying the need for the lift chair, specifically stating the individual has difficulty or is incapable of getting up from a chair; and
+prescription or statement signed by the physician certifying the need for the lift chair, specifically stating the member has difficulty or is incapable of getting up from a chair; and

-statement by the physician or provider specifically stating that once standing, the individual has the ability to ambulate or transfer with or without assistance.
+statement by the physician or provider specifically stating that once standing, the member has the ability to ambulate or transfer with or without assistance.

 The MCO approves the cost of the lift chair plus the mechanism if the request meets all criteria and the above documentation is received.

-Individual Meets All Criteria
+Member Meets All Criteria

-If the MCO determines the individual meets all of the criteria for Medicare to pay for the lift mechanism, the MCO:
+If the MCO determines the member meets all of the criteria for Medicare to pay for the lift mechanism, the MCO:

 approves the cost of the lift chair minus the mechanism;